mbw101/Pacman/README.md

 ## Demo
 ![Pac-Man Demo](pacmanDemo.gif)

-You will need to use Microsoft Visual Studio 15 to build and run.
+You will need to use Microsoft Visual Studio 15 or above to build and run.